Canon 1Ds Mark III vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The E-PL8 indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the E-PL8 can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 1Ds Mark III has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds Mark III, the Olympus E-PL8, and comparable cameras.

 |Canon 1Ds Mark III||optical||Y||3.0||230||fixed||n||1/8000s||5.0||n||n|